Itvisors/mendix-ReactDateTimePicker/README.md

 - DateTime: Attribute to use.
 - Placeholder: Text to show when dateTime is empty (e.g. the format)
 - Valid date: Boolean property controlled by the widget when input changes.
 Set to false if the date entered is not a valid date and to true otherwise.
 Value is only changed when the value in the datepicker changes, therefore initialize the value in mendix.
+If you use this property, make sure the users have got write access to this attribute.

 ### Behavior
 - OnChange action: Action to be called when dateTime is changed.